YOUR BEST SOURCE FOR SOUTH AFRICAN EDUCATION INFO

 What are the ICB Bookkeeping Courses?

-There are two ICB course programmes that focus exclusively on bookkeeping and accounting.
-These are the ICB Financial Accounting course programmes and the ICB Public Sector Accounting course programmes.
-Below we have set out the different courses and subjects you can expect.
+There is only one ICB course programme that focus exclusively on bookkeeping and accounting.
+These are the ICB Financial Accounting course programmes .
+Below we have set out the different courses and subjects you can expect from the programme.

 Financial Accounting Programme